vcdayag/taskrecordsystem/README.md

 ## Development

-`taskrecordsystem/database.py` contains all the sql related code.
+`taskrecordsystem/database.py` contains all the database queries, and sql related code.

 `taskrecordsystem/main.py` contains the terminal ui code and user inputs.